marcduiker/azure-functions-university/lessons/table.md

     > 🔎 **Observation** - We've now defined that we return the output from the function to a table which name is configured in the `TableConfig` class.

+    > 🔎 **Observation** - Notice that we're not specifying the Connection property for the `Table` binding.
+This means the storage connection of the Function App itself is used for the Table storage.
+It now uses the `"AzureWebJobsStorage"` setting in the `local.settings.json` file.
+The value of this setting should be: `"UseDevelopmentStorage=true"` when emulated storage is used.
+When an Azure Storage Account is used this value should contain the connection string to that Storage Account.

 7. Remove the entire content of the function method and replace it with these two lines:

     ```csharp